VoltCruelerz/OwlMarble-Magic/feats/feats.md

 - You gain one point in Intelligence, Wisdom, or Charisma, to a maximum of 20.
 - You learn the _Vortex Warp_ spell and one 1st level spell of your choice.
 The 1st level spell must be from the conjuration or transmutation school of magic.
 You can cast each of these spells without expending a spell slot.
 Once you cast either of these spells in this way, you cannot cast that spell in this way again until you complete a long rest.
 You can also cast these spells using spell slots you have of the appropriate level.
 The spells’ spellcasting ability is the ability score increased by this feat.

+## Athlete [KibblesTasty]

+_Requirement: 4th level_

+You can accomplish mythical feats of physical prowess.
+You gain the following benefits:

+- Increase your Strength, Dexterity, or Constitution by 1, to a maximum of 20.
+- Gain your choice of a climbing or swimming speed equal to your walking speed.
+- You can perform outrageous athletic feats on your turn such as the following options, or possibly others with your DM's approval.
+Once you have performed such a feat, you cannot perform another until you complete a short or long rest or take a level of exhaustion.
+  - Jump a distance equal to your movement speed.
+  - Double your normal lifting capacity until the end of your turn.
+  - Move at a normal speed while carrying or dragging another creature until the end of your turn.
+  - Make a free Strength or Dexterity saving throw or ability check to end an ongoing effect that would normally require an action or only occur at the beginning or end of your turn.
+  - Take the dash action as a bonus action.
+  - Ignore the effects of exhaustion until the beginning of your next turn.

 ## Battlewise [New]